cckssr/openbis-fork/docs/software-developer-documentation/apis/python-v3-api.md

 ```
-**Note** `value` attribute will be overwritten by spreadsheet engine in ELN UI, so it is discouraged to modify it
+**Note** `value` attribute will be overwritten by spreadsheet engine in ELN UI, so it is discouraged to modify it in any way!

 #### Columns
 Spreadsheet Column contain 2 attributes: